 The Successor Company results represent the consolidated results of Evercore Partners Inc. and its subsidiaries subsequent to the IPO.
-The Predecessor Company results represent the results of the combined entities known as Evercore Holdings prior to the Reorganization.
+The Predecessor Company results represent the results of the combined entities known as Evercore Holdings prior to the Reorganization as defined in Item 7.
 Our aggregated results for 2006 aggregate Predecessor and Successor Company results prepared in accordance with GAAP before and after the Reorganization, the acquisition of Protego and other transactions undertaken in connection with the IPO.
 The aggregated results are non-GAAP financial measures and should not be used in isolation or substitution of Predecessor and Successor Company results.